 Many of the SILP students room with current MIIS students or with their SILP classmates.
 Student Services makes it easy for you to connect with other students in order to find a roommate.
 The MIIS Housing Website has a built in roommate finder that will allow you to create a profile, similar to a Facebook profile, so that you may search for a roommate.
 We also maintain a SILP Facebook group for all incoming SILP students.

 The MIIS Off-Campus Housing website is offered by the Office of Student Services to help all MIIS students locate and secure housing.
-The new online system makes it easier than ever to search for housing listings, contact landlords or student sublets, and decide where you will be living during your summer in Monterey.
+The online system makes it easier than ever to search for housing listings, contact landlords or student sublets, and decide where you will be living during your summer in Monterey.
 Once you have been accepted into the Summer Intensive program and pay your tuition deposit, the Office of Student Services will send you information on how you can access the housing website and create a profile that will allow you to search all of the available listings.

 If you choose to wait until you are in Monterey to secure housing, we suggest that you arrive a week to ten days before the start of the SILP program so that you can find housing and get settled before your summer schedule of classes begin.

 You will stay in lodge-style hotel rooms in Pacific Grove, which is only a short bus ride (or bike ride) from the Monterey Institute and walking distance from downtown Pacific Grove and the beach!
 Each room has two double beds and there will be two people per room (everyone will have their own bed).
 Each room is equipped with wireless internet and a host of other amenities.
 There is also an outdoor pool and spa.